tzeikob/dense-subgraph-miner/README.md

 # Introduction #
 Dense subgraph miner is an open source graph mining library written in Java and is released under the Apache License 2.0.
-The library uses the MapReduce methodology and its open source [Hadoop](http://hadoop.apache.org/) implementation, in order to discover dense subgraphs (DSD) within a given big data graph as well as various utilities like triangulation.
-Source code and other utilities are included in this repository.
+The library uses the map-reduce methodology and its open source [Hadoop](http://hadoop.apache.org/) implementation, in order to discover dense subgraphs (DSD) within a given big data graph as well as various utilities like triangulation.
 This document contains only a short brief summary of the project structure as also some tutorials in how to build and use this software.
 For more up to date information about the project, changelog and issues, please check the links below.

 * [Dense Subgraph Discovery in MapReduce](http://ikee.lib.auth.gr/record/131717/files/GRI-2013-10394.pdf?version=1)
 * [Repository](https://github.com/tzeikob/dense-subgraph-miner)